 Four Common Life Insurance Mistakes

-People all too often purchase life insurance and make one of the following common mistakes.
-These common mistakes could have been easily avoided or corrected with guidance.
+People all too often purchase life insurance and make one of the following common life insurance mistakes.
+You can easily avoid and correct these common mistakes with guidance.
 Instead these mistakes lead to serious consequences in terms of expense and aggravation.
 Here are some common life insurance mistakes:

 Naming A Minor Child or Grandchild as Beneficiary: The First Life Insurance Mistake

 A detrimental mistake parents or grandparents make is naming a minor as beneficiary of a life insurance policy.
 The money will be held in a custodianship account until the child becomes of legal age (i.e. 18 years of age).
 The beneficiary will receive the funds at 18.
 They can use that money as they please.
 It is clearly imprudent to pay a lump sum, no matter how great or small, to a child.
 It’s like paying a lump sum to an emotionally immature individual with no financial experience.
 SOLUTION: There are simple estate planning tools that can be utilized to ensure a much safer and surer way of providing financial security.
 (You can read about selecting a guardian for your minor child by clicking here.)